wingemo/template/README.md

 ## Build Script (build.sh)
 Overview
+This GitHub Actions workflow automates the process of building and publishing a Docker image to GitHub Packages.
+The workflow is triggered when a pull request is made to the "release" branch in your repository.
+Initially, the code is checked out, and the Python environment is set up.
+Then, the PyYAML package is installed to parse YAML files, specifically to read configuration settings from app_config.yaml.

-The build script build.sh automates the process of building the Docker image for the application.
-It extracts the Docker image name from the configuration file app_config.yaml, builds the Docker image, and moves it to the obj directory to make it available for other processes.
+Once set up, the workflow reads the Docker image name from the configuration file and builds the Docker image using the specified Dockerfile.
+It logs into the GitHub Packages Docker registry using a personal access token and publishes the built Docker image to the registry.

-Extract Docker Image Name: The script uses Python to read the configuration file app_config.yaml, which contains information about the Docker image.
-It extracts the Docker image name from this file and stores it in the variable DOCKER_IMAGE_NAME.

-Build Docker Image: The script uses the Docker command docker build to build a Docker image.
-It uses the Dockerfile located in the Infrastructure/Docker/ directory and tags the built image with the extracted Docker image name.

-Move Docker Image to Obj Directory: After the Docker image is built, the script uses the Docker command docker image tag to move the built image to the Infrastructure/obj/ directory.
-This way, the script makes the built Docker image available for other processes that may use it for continuous deployment or other purposes
+This workflow expects a Dockerfile in your project structure as well as a configuration file specifying settings for the Docker image.
+By integrating this workflow into your project, you can automate the build and publish process of your Docker image each time a change is made in the "release" branch.